Academic Catalog

 EXSS 47000 Applied Practice in Strength and Conditioning and Wellness (NLA)

 Enhance understanding of service provision in strength and conditioning for performance and wellness through applied practice.
 Students will assist strength and conditioning and health and wellness professionals in the delivery of support services to athletes / clients.
 Areas of support may include performance testing, program design, exercise leadership, reflective practice and athlete, client and coach education.
 The objective is to observe closely and have some supervised experiences in the daily operations and special functions of strength and conditioning / health and fitness facilities.
 A clear focus for internship planning will be developed during this experience.
 Prerequisites: EXSS 38600; EXSS 38700; EXSS 39000.
-(F,Y)
+(F,S,Y)

 2 Credits